MichaelLeah/reksai/README.md

 About Rek'sai
 ------
 Rek'sai is a wrapper for the Riot Games API written purely in Go.
-The name Rek'sai was chosen as a result of Rek'sai being the only champion, at the time of this packages' creation, in League of Legends that burrows underground similar to the Gopher.
+The name Rek'sai was chosen as a result of Rek'sai being the only champion in League of Legends that burrows underground similar to the Gopher.

 Usage
 ------